cekkr/hello.esp32/README.md

 ## Esposed native functions to WASM

-Currently, only few WASI native functions are implemented, the fundamental twos: `args_get` and `args_sizes_get`.
-Anyway, it's essential to implement every of them to achieve a realistic porting of important GNU applications on HelloESP.
+Currently, only few WASI native functions are implemented, the fundamental twos: `args_get` and `args_sizes_get`, beyond the lack of essential libc functions.
+It's very important to implement every of them to achieve a realistic porting of important GNU applications on HelloESP.
 The native function are compiled in the WASM3 environment using the brand-new function `RegisterWasmFunctions` through the structure:

 ```c
 typedef struct {